Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 On LED lens removal – I consider myself a medium-handy guy, but this DIY “project”, if I can call it that, can be carried out by anyone.

 If you haven’t done such a thing – don’t worry, it’s super simple.
-All you need is a screwdriver and 20 minutes from your time.
+All you need is a screwdriver and 20 minutes of your time.

 Here’s how it works:

-And here’s a video of some guy doing it:
+And here’s a video of some guy doing it on a similar light:

 As I said in an aquarium that is 21″ inches deep it won’t make a great difference as the LED’s output will suffice either way with a little adjustment in the intensity.